titanclass/yew-chart/README.md

 }
 ```

-Please check out the example to see the detail, including how to set up the data fed in via Props.

 > If passing `SeriesData` around via `Props`, you'll need to provide a `PartialEq` implementation.
 Rust won't be able to derive one
 > automatically for you as `SeriesData` holds a closure that cannot be compared.
 This doesn't end up being a problem though as
 > should be performing an explicit pointer comparison when comparing `Rc` based values anyway; `Rc` contained references are immutable.